 It involves working together and helping others to get the job done.
 Group interview tips include readily offering your help and support to other group members.

-They will also look at your ability to manage stress and to maintain performance in the face of obstacles.
-Stay calm and focused throughout the process.
+will also look at your ability to keep calm and focused as you manage stress and maintain